We are never too old: learning new skills

 Lifelong learning: it’s for you and it’s for your mom and dad

 How about your parents themselves?
 As they age, are they learning new skills?
 It could be really interesting to have a conversation with them about the benefits of learning new skills.
-They may even have some skill they could teach others?
-I perused Boomerang workshops and you can learn and teach everything from baking the perfect apple pie and coffee brewing 101 to terrarium making and vision boarding.
+They may even have some skill they could teach others/teach you, the grandkids, etc.